JuliaMath/LambertW.jl/README.md

 `lambertwbp` uses a series expansion about the branch point `z=-1/e`.
 The loss of precision in `lambertw` is analogous to the loss of precision in computing the `sqrt(1-x)` for `x` close to `1`.

-For Julia v0.4, `lambertwbp` is vectorized, that is automatically maps over arrays.
-For later versions, use that standard notation: `lambertwp.(...)`.

 ### omega constant